 A: Full scholarships are offered for the minimum period necessary for you to complete the academic program specified by the university, including any preparatory training.
-Scholarships are valued at up to A$ 300,000 for a 4-year PhD and up to A$ 150,000 for a Master degree covering: return airfare, tuition and other compulsory academic fees, establishment allowance, fortnightly stipend, basic health insurance, supplementary academic support, support for fieldwork in Cambodia (if required).
+Scholarships are notionally valued at A$ 300,000 for a 4-year PhD and A$ 150,000 for a Master degree covering: return airfare, tuition and other compulsory academic fees, establishment allowance, fortnightly stipend, basic health insurance, supplementary academic support, support for fieldwork in Cambodia (if required).

 Return airfares to Cambodia are available for recipients not accompanied by spouses and children as follows:

-- Masters recipients whose course of study is 2 years (not less than 2 years) are entitled to a return airfare to Cambodia after one year of satisfactory study, where they are not accompanied by their family.
+- Masters recipients who are enrolled for a minimum of two academic years are entitled to a return airfare to Cambodia after one year of satisfactory study.

 A: When AAS recipients accept an offer of a scholarship they enter into a legal agreement with the Australian Government.
 This agreement will contain detailed information about recipient responsibilities.
 Please read Australia Awards Conditions for details.